Houston Civil Litigation – Dispute Resolution

 In the vast majority of cases, dispute resolution is far less expensive and time-consuming – and thus far more cost-effective – than bringing a case to court.
 While it is important to stress that dispute resolution is not appropriate or possible in all civil matters, we are happy to outline the benefits and drawbacks for current and prospective clients.

 An Effective Approach to Solving Legal Disputes

 At The Law Office of Henry A. Jakob, PLLC, we pride ourselves on a meticulous and compassionate approach to dispute resolution.
 Our dispute resolution services perfectly complement the other legal services that we provide, including business planning, corporate law and consumer law.
 In fact, many of our commercial litigation and real estate law clients trust us to handle a wide range of legal matters through the dispute resolution means described above.

 Contact Us Today

-If you would like to learn more about our Houston civil litigation services, including mediation and arbitration, please call 832.879.2244 or fill out the online contact form to schedule a free initial consultation with an experienced Harris County lawyer.
+If you would like to learn more about our Houston civil litigation services, including mediation and arbitration, please call 832.879.2244 or fill out the online contact form to schedule a consultation with an experienced Harris County lawyer.